Michael Kwan: Retirement from music

 After releasing his last album "One Autumn" (一個秋天) in 1988, Kwan continued to participate in some music activities.
 In 1989/90, he sang three TV theme songs (not recorded in any album), including the TVB TV series "Sharks in the Sea", the Macau TV series "Policewoman 90" and the Hong Kong and Taiwan children's drama "Berlin Weekly".
-He officially retired from the music scene on December 31, 1989 after attending the New Year's Eve program "Together for the Creation of 90".
+He officially retired from the music scene on 31 December 1989 after attending the New Year's Eve program "Together for the Creation of 90".
 Before leaving the music scene, he neither gave any notice nor held a farewell concert.

-Over the years, many people in the media and music industry, such as Joseph Koo, Simon Ngai Ping-long, Allan Ip Gang-kau, etc., have tried to invite Kwan to make a comeback or be a guest performer, but they were all rejected.

-The media took photos of Kwan returning to Hong Kong in the 1990s, and his recent photos circulated online in 2014.

-Individual honor

-In 1982, for his achievements in the entertainment industry and his contributions to community work, Kwan was selected as one of the Top Ten Outstanding Young People of that year.

-In 1985, he was awarded the Medal of Honor by the United Kingdom (also call Medal of Honor).